rosin-project/rxros/README.md

 The example below demonstrates how to use the rxros::observable::from_yaml function.
-As soon as we subscribe to the observable it will start to emit events (on_next events) in form of configurations for each device.
+As soon as we subscribe to the observable it will start to emit events (on_next events) in form of configurations of type XmlRpc::XmlRpcValue for each device.
 The device can then be used to lookup information about its type, name, port and frequency.
+The DeveiceConfig is a simple helper class that will take the configurations and provide simple access functions such as device.getType() which is equal to config["Type"].

 #### Syntax